-We were reunited this evening around another delicious meal.
+We were reunited this evening with another delicious meal.
 Clean up is hastily underwater in preparation for group two’s night dive.
 Having swapped stories of our respective adventures, we cannot wait for tomorrow!

 Pictured: London, Bianca, Eliza, and Sophie preparing for their windsurfing lesson; Bianca on the board; Sophie splashing around; Eliza getting the hang of it; Eliza and Sophie comparing techniques; Amy looking like a pro; Sophie enjoying the ride; the crew getting ready to go snorkeling; beautiful staghorn coral; wild yellow-shouldered Amazon parrot near the beach; the night dive crew.